Almond moth

 The almond moth or tropical warehouse moth (Cadra cautella) is a small, stored-product pest.
 Almond moths infest flour, bran, oats, and other grains, as well as dried fruits.
 It belongs to the family of snout moths (Pyralidae), and more specifically to the tribe Phycitini of the huge snout moth subfamily Phycitinae.
 This species may be confused with the related Indian mealmoth (Plodia interpunctella) or the Mediterranean flour moth (Ephestia kuehniella), which are also common pantry pests in the same subfamily.

 Other common names, particularly in nonbiological literature, are dried currant moth and fig moth, which invite confusion with the close relatives Cadra figulilella (raisin moth) and Cadra calidella (dried fruit moth).
 Like the raisin moth, the almond moth has achieved an essentially cosmopolitan distribution due to inadvertent transport with food products in its larval form.
 Adults live for about 10 days after eclosion and do not eat, but may drink if water is available.
 The mating system is polygamous; however, many females will only mate once.

 Description and identification

-Adult almond months are predominantly light brown in color, with smaller hind wings that are typically gray.
+Adult almond moths are predominantly light brown in color, with smaller hind wings that are typically gray.
 When extended, its wingspan ranges from 14 to 22 mm.
 The back edges of the wings are lined with a short fringe.

 Almond moth larvae are mostly gray with darker heads.
 The caterpillar is 12–15 mm long and identifiable by the pattern of spots along its back.